DmitriiDenisov/Jenkins-lab/README.md

 Error "Docker: Got permission denied while trying to connect..." then  `sudo usermod -a -G docker jenkins`

+Error "No module named .." or "Permission denied..." probably means that Jenkins user does not have access to python folder packages.
+For resolving this

+1. `sudo su - jenkins -s/bin/bash`

+2. Check that u are under jenkins user: `whoami`

+3. Install necessary packages/libraries and then exit jenkins user

 ### Jenkins CLI

 1. Download jar: `wget http://34.121.35.34:9090/jnlpJars/jenkins-cli.jar`